lxrbckl-dev/Project-Kinma/README.md

 # Project Kinma 2
-> Create daily backups of your GitHub projects to a local directory.
+> Create scheduled backups of all your GitHub repositories to a local directory.
 V2.
 Fall 2023.

 ---